MinnPost/legislature-tracker/README.md

 # Legislature Tracker

 An application to keep track of what is going on in a state legislature.
-Using editorial expertise and the Sunlight Lab's Open States API, this application aims to create a curated view of what is going on in a state's legislature session.
+Using editorial expertise and the Sunlight Lab's Open States API, this application creates a curated view of what is going on in a state's legislature session.

-It combines data from [Open States](http://openstates.org/) and editorial data collected in with [Google Docs](https://docs.google.com/).
+It combines data from [Open States](http://openstates.org/) and editorial data collected with [Google Docs](https://docs.google.com/).
+You can see some examples at [minnpost.github.io/legislature-tracker](http://minnpost.github.io/legislature-tracker/) and see it in production on [MinnPost](http://www.minnpost.com/data/2013/04/minnesota-legislative-bill-tracker).

-Currently in action at [MinnPost](http://www.minnpost.com/data/2013/04/minnesota-legislative-bill-tracker).

-## Install
+## Install and configuration

 This is a frontend application.
 Include the corresponding JS and CSS in your HTML page, then call the following in your JS (see options below);